The Tier-1 Supplier Problem

 Why One Anchor Client Is a Fuse, Not a Foundation

-Once a single client provides more than 30% of your revenue, you become dependent - and it doesn’t matter how nice the client is, how reliable they’ve been, how long they’ve been paying on time, or how confidently they talk about next year’s plans - the math stays what it is.
+Once a single account provides more than 30% of revenue, the company is dependent.
+It doesn’t matter how strategic the relationship looks, how long the contract has been renewing, or how confidently the customer talks about next year’s PO volume.
+The math stays what it is.

-A solo business with one anchor client sits is brittle, almost beyond redemption - because any shock to the client passes straight through you, undiluted.
+A business with one anchor account is brittle, almost beyond redemption, because any shock to the customer passes straight through, undiluted, into the supplier’s P&L.

 Feeling set

-Clayton Christensen argued in The Innovator’s Dilemma (1997) that successful companies tend to fail because they optimize for their best existing customers; the same thing happens at solo scale, where the client who pays well, who pays on time, who doesn’t argue over invoices, and who thanks you when you deliver is also the one who’ll make you lazy.
-You stop pitching, you half-draft a case study and never finish it, cold DMs sit unread in an inbox you’ve stopped checking, and a slower, more comfortable version of yourself and your business settles in.
+Clayton Christensen argued in The Innovator’s Dilemma (1997) that successful companies fail because they optimize for their best existing customers.
+The same dynamic plays out at the operating level: the customer who pays well, who pays on time, who doesn’t haggle over MSAs, and who renews without drama is also the one who will make a leadership team lazy.
+Pitch decks stop getting updated.
+Outbound goes cold.
+The half-finished case study sits in a Notion doc nobody opens.
+A slower, more comfortable version of the company settles in.

-Comfort is the most expensive feeling a solo operator can have.
-You get used to the calendar running itself, and start telling yourself you don’t have time for prospecting - which is technically true because you’ve structured your entire life so that you don’t have to.
-The pipeline calcifies or goes cold, your positioning drifts toward whatever that one client needs, your network narrows to the four people you already talk to weekly, and the retainer becomes a pair of golden handcuffs.
+Comfort is the most expensive feeling on a balance sheet.
+The calendar runs itself, and leadership tells itself there is no time for new business development, which is technically true because the entire org has been structured so they don’t have to.
+The pipeline calcifies or goes cold.
+Positioning drifts toward whatever the anchor needs.
+The network narrows to the four counterparties already on speed dial.
+The contract becomes a pair of golden handcuffs.

-The goal is simple: to build a business with enough of a range of clients that no single revenue source can break the table.
-Your top client has to stay under 30% of revenue, and your top four under 70%, because anything tighter leaves you one crisis away from a financial emergency.
-The companies that came through 2008 intact tended to have wider customer bases; Johnson Controls sold into multiple automakers across multiple regions and absorbed the shock without missing payroll, while Delphi, which was essentially a GM spin-off, went into Chapter 11 and never fully recovered.
+The goal is plain: a customer base wide enough that no single account can break the table.
+Top customer under 30% of revenue.
+Top four under 70%.
+Anything tighter leaves the firm one crisis away from a covenant breach.
+The suppliers that came through 2008 intact tended to have wider books.
+Johnson Controls sold into multiple OEMs across multiple regions and absorbed the shock without missing payroll.
+Delphi, essentially a GM spin-off, filed Chapter 11 and never fully recovered.

 Prospecting in reverse

-When you don’t need work, your pitching gets sharper on its own because your positioning is clear, you quote higher since you can walk away from a no, you stop over-explaining your rates, and the clients you sign tend to be better because you can afford to say no to the bad ones without thinking about it too hard.
+When a company doesn’t need revenue, the pitch gets sharper on its own, because positioning is clear, pricing holds, sales stops over-explaining, and the customers who sign tend to be better because the team can afford to walk away from the bad ones without thinking about it too hard.

-But: the suppliers who survived 2008 paid that cost for decades before they needed it; the companies who didn’t paid a much higher cost in a single quarter.
-American Axle still exists, but they’re a smaller, publicly humbled company trading at a fraction of what they were worth before the crash.
-Meanwhile Dana Incorporated restructured and moved on.
-But both companies spent years untangling the assumption that their biggest customer would always be their biggest customer - and their comfort damn near killed them.
+But: the suppliers that survived 2008 paid that cost for years before they needed it.
+The ones that didn’t paid a much higher cost in a single quarter.
+American Axle still exists, but it trades at a fraction of its pre-crash valuation, a smaller and publicly humbled company.
+Dana Incorporated restructured and moved on.
+Both spent years untangling the assumption that their biggest customer would always be their biggest customer, and their comfort nearly killed them.

-Every solo operator, you and me included, carries the same assumption humming under the hood.
-The client paying us half our rent this year might cut us loose in December, and the retainer that feels permanent is always a quarterly review away from ending.
-The moment we feel set is the moment we need to start the next pitch.
-I count myself in this, because I’d count ever solopreneur in this.
-Nobody is immune to the 30% cap.
+Every operator carries the same assumption humming under the hood.
+The customer paying half the burn rate this year might cut the contract in December.
+The MSA that feels permanent is always a QBR away from ending.
+The moment a company feels set is the moment to start the next pitch.
+Nobody is immune to the 30% cap: not founders, not Fortune 500 division heads, and not the portfolio companies sitting at the top of a fund’s TVPI.

 Selfonomics is designed, built, and backed by Studio Self